 4. Employee Satisfaction

-This metric shows employees’ level of satisfaction.
+This metric shows employees’ level of job satisfaction.
 Highly satisfied employees would reflect higher work ethic and also rank higher on Net Promoter Score (hope you remember the meaning of NPS)

 5. Employee Retention